St Joseph's Roman Catholic Church, Hay-on-Wye

 St. Joseph's Church is a Roman Catholic Church in Belmont Road in Hay-on-Wye, Powys, Wales.

 St. Joseph's is served out of St. Michael's Roman Catholic Church in Brecon.
 The parish priest for both parishes is Fr.
 Jimmy Sebastian Pulickakunnel MCBS, a member of the religious order of the Missionary Congregation of the Blessed Sacrament.

 Monsignor Canon Clyde Hughes Johnson, now retired, still helps in St. Joseph's Parish and has done so for decades.

 St. Joseph's R.C.
 Parish - Hay-on-Wye

 There are two regular masses, Sunday at 9am and Thursday at 10am.
 The weekly newsletter contains details about social and liturgical events including the Sacrament of Reconciliation, Exposition, and Holy day masses.

 Parishioners play an active part in the life of the parish.
-The Parish Advisory Council (PAC) includes parishioners with responsibilities for safeguarding, finances, maintenance and repair.
+The Parish Advisory Council (PAC) includes parishioners with responsibilities for safeguarding, finances, gardening, maintenance and repair.

-Lay ministries include altar serving, catechist (including RCIA), reader, eucharistic minister, and hospitality choir.
+Lay ministries include altar serving, catechist (including RCIA), reader, eucharistic minister, liturgical animation and hospitality.
 Periodic activities include preparation of bidding prayers, church and altar linen cleaning, and flower arranging.

 The site on Belmont Rd was used as a Methodist chapel for about 130 years.
 It was purchased in 1967 and adapted for use as a Roman Catholic church.